 I spoke with Mike Wehrle, after he had the chance to serve his meal to all the guests.
 He talked about partnering with the team from the Bergrestaurant Wasserngrat, and how “it’s a nice time to work together and bring people together.”
 This event allowed him to bring luxury dining to a different setting and to introduce the Gstaad region to the Bürgenstock Resort.
 In preparing his dishes, he also told me about their efforts to use some of the local ingredients, such as the wildflowers they gathered in the surrounding alpine meadows.

-For the main course, we received veal shanks cooked for 48 hours, with Vialone Nano Risotto and green asparagus.
+We received veal shanks cooked for 48 hours, with Vialone Nano Risotto and green asparagus.
 This cooking process resulted in perfectly tender meat.
 My only regret was that the portion size was a bit too large for me — otherwise, I would gladly eat this plate of food for dinner any day of the week.

-For dessert, Damian Carini delighted us all with his Brombeere (blackberry) creation.
+Damian Carini delighted us all with his Brombeere (blackberry) creation.
 He layered a hazelnut dacquoise base with a blackberry mousse, sour cream ice cream and port wine.
 Decorated with fresh blackberries, pansy petals and crunchy golden hazelnuts, it was a stunner.